PixarAnimationStudios/OpenUSD/docs/wp_asset_previews.rst

 Relationship to UsdGeomModel Texture Cards
 ==========================================

-Associating images or other “lightweight previews” with prims sounds very similar to what we already encode in `UsdGeomModel’s “cards” DrawMode
+Associating images or other "lightweight previews" with prims sounds very similar to what we already encode in `UsdGeomModel's "cards" DrawMode
 <api/class_usd_geom_model_a_p_i.html#UsdGeomModelAPI_drawMode>`_?
 The
 GeomModel feature was designed to address targeted needs of 3D rendering of very large scenes.
 It is therefore limited in two important ways that